nicholasrodriguez/tf-lab-esx/README.md

 The provider block configures the specified provider.
 A provider is a plugin that Terraform uses to create and manage your resources.

-Never hard-code credentials or other secrets in your Terraform configuration files.
+**Never hard-code credentials or other secrets in your Terraform configuration files**.
 Like other types of code, you may share and manage your Terraform configuration files using source control, so hard-coding secret values can expose them to attackers.

 You can use multiple provider blocks in your Terraform configuration to manage resources from different providers.
 You can even use different providers together.
 For example, you could pass the IP address of your AWS EC2 instance to a monitoring resource from DataDog.